kswope/book-learnin/README.md

         "year": 2014
     };

-Exaple of same with new (object form?)
+Exaple of same with new (constructor form?)

     var book = new Object();
     book.name = "The Principles of Object-Oriented JavaScript";